FriendsOfCake/crud-users/README.markdown

 ## Requirements

-The table holding your user schema and data must contain these fields:
+The table holding your user schema and data sould contain these fields:

-- `token`
+- `token` (for instance of type `VARCHAR`)
 - `verified` of type `BOOLEAN` (e.g. `TINYINT(1)` for MySQL)